sphinx-doc/sphinx/doc/tutorial/describing-code.rst

 - Sphinx parsed the argument of the ``.. py:function`` directive and highlighted the module, the function name, and the parameters appropriately.
-- Putting a parameter inside square brackets is a convention that conveys it is optional.
-This syntax is not mandatory but can be useful for readers.
 - The directive content includes a one-line description of the function, as well as a :ref:`field list <rst-field-lists>` containing the function parameter, its expected type, the return value, and the return type.